derric-young/SM57-Unreal-Engine/README.md

 if your seeing this in #announcements-3 in discord. this is working

 TO DO.
-1. Chapter 2
-2. make Model's for Chapter 3
-3. Chapter 3
-4. Classic Mode
-5. (if possible) VR Mode
+Do Final Development Hurdle's and everything

 What is Currently Implemented
 1. Chapter 1
-2. Chapter 2 Level 1 Collision
+2. Chapter 2
-3. Chapter 2 Visual's
-4. Option's Menu
+3. Option's Menu
-5. Gamejolt API
+4. Gamejolt API
-6. Pause Menu
+5. Pause Menu
-7. Main Menu
+6. Main Menu
+7. Bootup
-8. Bootup
+8. Chapter 3

+Scrapped
+1. Classic Mode
+2. VR Mode